Ready to get creative?

 13. What if I have other questions?

 Most answers can be found here, by signing up for the newsletter, joining or watching the Q&A, following @lindsayjeanthomson, or looking up the hashtag #the100dayproject on Instagram.
 The Facebook group is also a good resource.
+If you're looking for the calendar, you can download it here.

 14. Who's running this?